GitMirroring/gnuboot/site/news/libreboot202104xx.md

 used on all boards.
 The Libreboot website will be massively overhauled.

 I, Leah Rowe, have re-taken full control of the Libreboot project after 4 years delay in bringing out a new release.
-Long story in short, Libreboot began a new and ambitious re-write of its build system in 2017; as of 2021, that build system is still not ready; the design is fundamentally flawed and the code is unmaintainable so I have scrapped the rewrite entirely.
+Long story short, Libreboot began a new and ambitious re-write of its build system in 2017; as of 2021, that build system is still not ready; the design is fundamentally flawed and the code is unmaintainable so I have scrapped the rewrite entirely.
 The work will be